 How do I Become a Medical & Clinical Laboratory Technician?

-What work experience do I need to become a Medical & Clinical Laboratory Technician?
+What education or degrees do I need to become a Medical and Clinical Laboratory Technician?

 - Diagnostic Medical Sonographers

 - Biological Technicians